cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 This is currently **under development** and may contain bugs.
 Test in a development environment first and use at your own risk.

-**Note:** If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
+**Important installation note:** If you want to try this plugin, use the [installable WordPress ZIP file](#installation).
 If you download the repo ZIP file, it will fail to activate unless you run `composer install` at the command line first.
+If you're not sure what this means, just download the installable ZIP.

+**Current Status:** This plugin seems to work reliably with most media types (documents, video, archives, etc), however, it still has some issues with offloading images.
+It seems to work okay if you upload images from the Media page but not from the post editor's "Add Media" overlay.

+In short, I would probably not use this plugin to offload _images_ just yet, but it should be suitable in its current form for other binaries.

 ## Description